JIA-0302/TipTracker/README.md

  <li> <b>Docker</b> (Optional)

-Docker allows to easily use Docker images to setup database required for this application.
+Docker allows to easily use Docker images to setup database required for this application. <br />
+Docker Desktop can be downloaded from [here](https://www.docker.com/products/docker-desktop).
+It is available for Windows, Mac, and Linux.

 **Note:** This step is recommended but optional.
 If you skip this pre-requisite, make sure to complete the next pre-requisite.

-Docker Desktop can be downloaded from [here](https://www.docker.com/products/docker-desktop).
-It is available for Windows, Mac, and Linux.

  </li>